ytaka/drbqs/README.md

       end
     end

-DRbQS::TaskGenerator#create_add_task creates a task and the task is returned by DRbQS::TaskGenerator#new_tasks.
+DRbQS::TaskGenerator#create_add_task set a task and DRbQS::TaskGenerator#new_tasks actually creates the task.
 The arguments of DRbQS::TaskGenerator#create_add_task is the same as DRbQS::Task.new.